 TEACHING AND COMMUNITY INVOLVEMENT

 Dr. Brofman is an Adjunct Assistant Professor of Counseling and Clinical Psychology at Teachers College, Columbia University.
-She created an original curriculum, launched, and taught the first two semesters of Perinatal Mental Health: Clinical and Counseling Perspectives, a master's level course that is part of the new curriculum in Reproductive and Maternal Well-Being at Teachers College.
-This exciting and cutting-edge certificate program, pioneered by the Sexuality, Women and Gender Project, launched in January, 2016, and is one of the only master’s level programs nationwide offering instruction in this specialty area.
+She created an original curriculum, launched, and taught the first two semesters of Perinatal Mental Health: Clinical and Counseling Perspectives, a master's level course within the new curriculum in Reproductive and Maternal Well-Being at Teachers College.
+This exciting and cutting-edge certificate program, pioneered by the Sexuality, Women and Gender Project, opened in January, 2016, and is one of the only master’s level programs nationwide offering instruction in this specialty area.
 Dr. Brofman worked collaboratively with the team at Teachers College towards the course becoming part of the permanent curriculum in 2018.
 Perinatal Mental Health offers a fresh lens on the increasingly complex experiences of reproductive life transitions in the 21st century, including both clinically relevant and normative adjustment experiences.
 The certificate program welcomes non-matriculated students, including post-graduate professionals, as well as Columbia students.
-(For more information, or to apply, click here.)
+For more information, or to apply, click here.

-Dr. Brofman is a member of a number of local, state, and national professional organizations (see below).
+Dr. Brofman is a member of a number of local, state, and national professional organizations.
 She has been an active member of the American Society for Reproductive Medicine's Mental Health Professional Group since 2011.
-In 2015, she was elected to the Mental Health Professional Group's Continuing Education (CE) Committee, which ensures that psychologists nationwide earn continuing education credits for ASRM's professional development activities.
+In 2015, she was elected to the Mental Health Professional Group's Continuing Education (CE) Committee, which ensures that psychologists nationwide earn continuing education credits for attending ASRM's professional development activities.
 Dr. Brofman currently chairs the committee (2018-2019).
 The CE committee has also been involved in ASRM's efforts to spearhead the first (2016) online Mental Health Professional Certificate Course on the psychosocial aspects of infertility and assisted reproductive technologies.
 Dr. Brofman has served as a peer reviewer for this course.

-Dr. Brofman completed the Postpartum Support International Certificate Training in Perinatal Mood and Anxiety Disorders, as well as the Postpartum Stress Center's Postgraduate Postpartum Depression Certificate Training (2015).
+Dr. Brofman completed the Postpartum Support International Certificate Training in Perinatal Mood and Anxiety Disorders (2015), as well as the Postpartum Stress Center's Postgraduate Postpartum Depression Certificate Training (2015).
 As a staff psychologist at the Seleni Institute, she has trained mental health and healthcare professionals in perinatal mental health since 2016.